Derek Chauvin’s attorney asks for continuance and change of venue in George Floyd case

 Cahill agreed he would have to call back the seated jurors in the case, but suggested he would do so closer to the date of opening arguments, currently scheduled for March 29.
 He said he would take the other defense motions into consideration and proceed forward with jury selection in the case.

 Steve Schleicher, a special assistant Minnesota Attorney General who is one of the prosecutors in the case, did not immediately oppose the defense motion for continuance, but he pressed Cahill to “take a step back (and) look at the actual effect" before making a decision.
+But he agreed with Cahill’s assessment the development was “unfortunate.”

+“All I can say to the court is there are some things that the state of Minnesota and this prosecution team can control, and there are some things that the state cannot and does not control,” Schleicher said.
+“We can control the witnesses we call.
+We can control the evidence that we bring in.
+We can control the motions, but we cannot and do not control the civil aspect of the case.
+We cannot and do not control the Minneapolis City Council, and we certainly cannot and do not control the news cycle.”

-The settlement, unanimously approved by the Minneapolis City Council, was announced during an afternoon break in jury selection Friday and went unmentioned for the rest of the day, even as several city officials, including Frey, joined the Floyd family and their attorneys at a nearby news conference to announce the payout.
+The settlement was announced during an afternoon break in jury selection Friday and went unmentioned for the rest of the day, even as several city officials, including Frey, joined the Floyd family and their attorneys at a nearby news conference to announce the payout.

 Several observers have questioned the timing of the settlement and why the city didn’t wait to announce the payout until after the trial.